alialib/alia/docs/function-application.md

 doesn't have any side effects.
-Other than that, it's not a very interesting function, which is really the point: You can use normal C++ variables, normal C++ control flow, etc. You can write and test this function like you would any other C++ function and then insert it into your UI as part of a reactive data flow...
+Other than that, it's not a very interesting function, which is really the point: You can use normal C++ variables, normal C++ control flow, etc. You can write and test this function like you would any other C++ function and then insert it into your UI as part of a data flow...

 apply()
 -------